sneivandt/dotfiles/README.md

 If you want to ignore some files, create a file *.symlinksignore* and list the files there.
 This file should have the same structure as [.symlinks](.symlinks) but without the *g* flags for graphical programs.

-## Vagrant
+## Docker

-Build a container with this configuration and ssh into the container.
+Start a container with this configuration.

-    vagrant up && vagrant ssh
+    docker-compose run dotfiles